cwern40/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases are a type of database where the data is scored in tables.
+SQL is the standard language used to manage databases and the data within them.

 - [ ] Why do tables need a `primary key`?

+Because it uniquely identifies each entry in the table.
+Without it then we could lose track of data or be unable to differentiate separate entries.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+another table that establishes the relationship.

 ## Minimum Viable Product